pieces of salmon on a cedar plank

 • Add the fish skin side down to the plank.

-• Add the nectarines cut side up.
+• Next, add the nectarines cut side up on a separate plank.

 • Drizzle the nectarines with honey, sprinkle with most of the remaining thyme leaves, and a little salt.

 • Cover the grill and cook for 7 to 12 minutes or until fish is almost opaque all the way through and flakes easily and the nectarines are caramelized and tender.
-(If the plank gets too hot and ignites, spritz it with water from a spray bottle.)
-Alternatively, you can grill the salmon directly on an oiled grill grate for 3 to 4 minutes per side, and roast the nectarines in a baking dish in a 400°f oven for 12 minutes.

 • To serve, add a couple tablespoons of ricotta over each piece of fish, and sprinkle with the almonds.
 Garnish with thyme.
 Serve with a garden salad.